Manu National Park – Short Trips from Cusco

 Nowadays, one good indicator is the equipment they use, depending on the destination.
 If animals are seen far in the distance, good spotting scopes should be provided for observation.

 Experienced naturalist guides also can usually identify animals by subtle sounds that emerge from the forest.
 A dedicated guide should also be able to describe the cultural aspects of the places while traveling in the tour vehicle.
 This helps to optimize your time since you can learn about some of the history and culture without delaying the journey.
-On the way to Manu, there is always something to explain–about the cloud forest, high mountains, local traditions, and customs, etc.
+On the way to Manu, there is always something to explain–about the cloud forest, high mountains, local traditions, customs, etc.

 4: Group size